jpaggi/recursive/readme.md

 4. Run "python get_intron_expression.py reads.bam introns.bed > intron_expression.bed" to obtain a pileup of coverage at each postion + number of sjr spanning intron
 5. Merge coverage data from mulitple BAM files using merge.py.

-## Preparing Coverage for RatchetScan.
+## Preparing coverage for RatchetScan.
 Still in sequence/coverage.

 remove_exons.sh does everything, note that this script contains hardcoded paths, so you will have to edit it... workflow is: